 AboutI am Lecturer in Mediterranean History at the University of Liverpool.
 I am a cultural historian of late antiquity and the early middle ages.
 My research and teaching focus on the later Roman Empire and its early medieval successors, with a particular interest in issues of religious diversity, social identity, ethnic communities, and political culture.
 My first book, Being Christian in Vandal Africa (University of California Press, 2018) is about the consequences of church conflict in post-Roman Africa (modern-day Tunisia and Algeria).
-My current project considers how Christian ideology reshaped the representation and practice of governance in late antiquity.
+My current project considers the Christian identities and entanglements of imperial and royal officials in late antiquity.

 Before coming to Liverpool in January 2018, I was Hulme Humanities Fellow at Brasenose College, Oxford and The Oxford Research Centre in the Humanities (2014-2018), and a temporary Lecturer in Early Medieval History attached to various Oxford colleges (2016/17).

 EducationCorpus Christi College, Cambridge (PhD in Classics, 2014)

 University College, Oxford (MSt in Late Antique and Byzantine Studies, 2010)

 - Van Waarden, Writing to Survive: A Commentary on Sidonius Apollinaris; Letters Book 7, vol. 1, The Episcopal Letters 1–11.

 - J. Ebbeler, Discipling Christians: Correction and Community in Augustine’s Letters.

 - Anne Leone, The End of the Pagan City: Religion, Economy, and Urbanism in Late Antique North Africa.